trezzuri/erpnext-docs/docs/en/setting-up/workflows.md

 ### 2.2 Things to note when creating a Workflow

-* Creating a Workflow in ERPNext essentially overrides the regular Save and Submit workflow.
+* Creating a Workflow in SOMA essentially overrides the regular Save and Submit workflow.
 Thus the document will function based on your Workflow and not based on the pre-set code workflow.
 Hence there might be no Submit button/option if you have not specified it in the Workflow you create.

 If you don't apply a Workflow to a document, and that document is submittable, then it has the default workflow with states: Draft - Submitted - Cancelled.
 If you are applying a Workflow to a submittable document, then those default states should be handled by the user.